Kathleen McGuire: Biography

 In 2006 McGuire co-founded GLAM (Gay, Lesbian & Allied Musicians) Youth Choir in San Francisco, and rode her bicycle more than 550 miles from San Francisco to Los Angeles in the annual AIDS LifeCycle fund raiser.
 McGuire had become a recognized social justice advocate and in 2006 was selected as a grand marshal in the San Francisco LGBT Pride Parade and Celebration.

 In 2005 McGuire was also appointed as the principal conductor of the Oakland-based Community Women's Orchestra (CWO), having previously guest conducted its parent organization: The Women's Philharmonic.
 McGuire led CWO for the next eight years, including commissioning new works and restoring neglected works by women composers.
 McGuire became a champion for female musicians.
 She established internships for assistant conductors, and co-founded Strings Attached: an entry-level ensemble for women musicians who were returning to playing or new to their instruments.

 Upon leaving the SFGMC in 2010, McGuire founded Singers of the Street (SOS), a choir of people affected by homelessness in San Francisco.
 The idea came to her from Jonathon Welch, whom she had met a decade earlier.
 Welch had established such groups in Sydney and Melbourne, Australia.
 McGuire visited rehearsals of the Choir of Hard Knocks led by Welch in Australia, and was inspired to create something similar in San Francisco.
 Singers of the Street enabled McGuire to advocate for another part of society in need.
 Singers of the Street was selected in 2012 to represent the US at the London Olympics festival in a special concert at Convent Garden.
 Singers of the Street performed via a music video produced by McGuire.
 In 2013 SOS's music video was selected by the American Prize as a finalist in the choral performance category.
-McGuire also served for a time as minister of music at the Congregational Church of San Mateo, working alongside Rev Dr Penny Nixon.
+McGuire also served for a time as minister of music at the Congregational Church of San Mateo, working alongside Penny Nixon.
 Nixon and the congregation were also committed to social justice advocacy.

 In 2013, McGuire returned to Melbourne, Australia, to assume positions as director of music at Queen's College – The University of Melbourne, music teacher at Brunswick Secondary College, and Co-Artistic Director of the School of Hard Knocks, working alongside Jonathon Welch.
 In 2017 she was appointed as music director of two Melbourne choirs: The Tudor Choristers and the Star Chorale.
 In 2016 she commenced as a casual academic in the Faculty of Education and Arts at Australian Catholic University, where she was subsequently promoted to Lecturer in 2019.